Author: kenny

 1. Thread main line through a small egg sinker

-2. Tie on a small barrel swivel to stop the sinker
+2. Tie on a small barrel swivel to stop the sinker from sliding

-3. Attach 18 inches of 4lb fluorocarbon leader to the swivel
+3. Attach 18 inches of 4 lb fluorocarbon leader to the swivel

 4. Tie on a size 12 bait hook